Crabbox docs

 • adding a new Crabbox provider;

-• deciding between an SSH lease backend and a delegated run backend;
+• choosing between an SSH lease backend and a delegated run backend;

 • adding provider-specific flags or config;